Last week I broke a taboo.

 They felt that nothing they were doing seemed to be working, and that they were having to hustle hard for each and every sale.
 People who I never in a million years would have thought were struggling business wise … were doing it tough!

-They also said that they would never admit they also were having a shitty year in public, and doing so was a “brave and courageous act” (aka stupid and dumb).
+They also said that they would never admit they also were having a shitty year in public, and doing so was a “brave and courageous act” (aka career limiting).